najeeb03/Stack-Overflow-Extractor/README.md

     **Requests**: *http://docs.python-requests.org/en/master/*

 4) After the steps above are done, from your cli shell change directory to where you have stored the files from this repository.
    Then type in '**python extractor.py**'.
-This will cause the *extractor.py* file to be executed using Python and flask web server to star running.
+This will cause the *extractor.py* file to be executed using Python and Flask web server to star running.

 5) Now open a browser and in the adressbar, type in either '**http://127.0.0.1:5000/**' or '**localhost:5000**'.
 This will open the web application home/landing page.